There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 Some war tax resisters completely withdraw their cooperation with the federal tax system, and refuse to file a federal tax return.
 This strategy can slow down the collection process by not providing information to the IRS.
 However, willful failure to file an income tax return is itself a federal criminal misdemeanor, and the fines for failing to file are typically more severe than those for filing but failing to pay.
 You may want to consult a war tax resistance counselor and consider carefully the philosophical and practical ramifications of this decision.
 For an in-depth exploration of this issue, see NWTRCC’s Practical Series Pamphlet #2: To File or Not to File an Income Tax Return.

 There are some advantages to filing a return, so even if you are not required to file you might decide it is worth the trouble.
 By filing you can claim a refund if you are legally entitled to one, or you can claim certain deductions or credits.
-Some low-income families may be able to get a tax “refund” through the Earned Income Tax Credit even if they did not pay any income taxes.
+Some people with low incomes may be able to get a tax “refund” through the Earned Income Tax Credit even if they did not pay any income taxes.
+Filing a return is also how people with low incomes qualify for health insurance premium subsidies.
+Certain benefits, like student loan assistance, may also be based on numbers from your tax return.

 Keeping detailed records of tax-deductible expenses and contributions, reading sometimes complex IRS instructions, and carefully applying for deductions and credits can be a laborious process and one that some war tax resisters view as antithetical to their philosophy of non-cooperation.
 For other resisters the overriding priority is to stop giving money to the government, even if this means enduring more bookkeeping and red tape.

 Is it possible to earn as much money as you would like and then donate enough to charity that you no longer owe income tax?
-In general, the answer is no.
+In general, no.

-For one thing, your deduction for charitable giving is typically limited to 50% of your adjusted gross income (for some charities, the number is lower — 20% or 30%; Congress has been known to lift these limits, for instance to encourage charitable giving after Hurricane Katrina in 2005).
+For one thing, the tax deduction for charitable giving is typically limited to 50% of your adjusted gross income (for some charities, the number is lower — 20% or 30%; Congress has been known to temporarily lift these limits, for instance to encourage charitable giving after Hurricane Katrina in 2005).
 IRS Publication 526, Charitable Contributions, has more details.

-And because your itemized deductions are subtracted after your adjusted gross income is calculated, you cannot lower your adjusted gross income by donating money to charity.
+And because you subtract your itemized deductions after you calculate your adjusted gross income, you cannot lower your adjusted gross income by donating money to charity.
 For this reason, additional charitable deductions will not help you qualify for any tax credits that require you to have a lower adjusted gross income (like the Retirement Savings Tax Credit).

 There are many deductions and credits available to tax filers.
 Deductions reduce the size of your taxable income, and therefore how much your income is taxed.
-Credits directly reduce how much you are taxed.
+Credits directly reduce the amount of tax.
 In most cases, these credits can reduce your tax no further than to zero, but certain refundable credits can reduce your tax below zero so that the government pays you money.

-Because there are many deductions and credits, and because new ones are added frequently, old ones discontinued, and existing ones altered by changes in the tax law, this pamphlet only discusses a few.
+Because there are many deductions and credits, and because frequently new ones are added, old ones discontinued, and existing ones altered by changes in the tax law, this pamphlet only discusses a few.
 It may be worth your while to learn which of the many deductions and credits you can use.

 You can claim this credit even if you do not owe any income tax for the year, which is to say that the EITC is a “refundable credit.”
 It is possible for a low-income family to get more back from the government in EITC than it paid in combined income tax and social insurance tax.
 The IRS website has an “EITC Assistant” that you can use to help determine whether you are eligible for this credit.